RaymondCerneyTech/tagbench/README.md

 # tagbench

+tagbench is a benchmark + harness for long-context state tracking.
+It generates synthetic “episode logs” with evolving state (kv/counter/set/relational), distractors (including instruction injection), and queries that require answering from the latest state update.
+It evaluates open-book vs closed-book protocols, enforces citation support IDs with capped-k + F1, checks entailment-from-citations, and uses counterfactual twin episodes to detect shortcut heuristics.
+It also reports efficiency (tokens/query, passes, wall time) so you can measure capability per compute.

 `tagbench` is a small benchmark + reference codebase for testing whether an LLM can track evolving state across long documents by reading its own “book” artifacts:

 - **Chapters**: narrative text (contains distractors and stale summaries)